Erasmus+

 This programme is about driving the renewal of education systems through large-scale projects involving actors from several sectors.

 The projects aim to identify, develop, test and/or assess innovative approaches, methods and policies for implementation and dissemination.
 The projects are expected to contribute to Europe's digital and green transformation.
-Examples of activities include pilot studies, analyses, surveys, capacity building and dissemination of results.
+Examples of project activities include:

 Capacity building projects provide funding for joint projects to develop: